 Help Seacology save parrotfish around Providencia Island, Colombia, home of some of the last healthy coral reefs in the Caribbean!
 Without parrotfish to keep them clean, coral reefs are smothered by algae and die.

 Our goal is a total ban on catching parrotfish in the waters around the Island.
 But a ban is impossible without community support—so we’re funding a campaign that will reach everyone on the island.
 It includes a video for fishermen, radio broadcasts, education for schoolchildren, and plaques for restaurants that take parrotfish off the menu.
 We’ll be working with the Providencia fishing community, the regional government agency Coralina, and local NGO Fundación Providence.
 More details are on Seacology's website.
 Our campaign runs through Friday, June 22.
+Any amount raised over the goal will be used to expand the project.

 Parrotfish, named for their beaklike mouths, are herbivorous fishes found in warm oceans around the world.
 These colorful fish are not only a favorite sight for divers and snorkelers, but also play an essential role in keeping coral reefs healthy.
 Coral reefs are vital but fragile ecosystems, under threat globally from overfishing, climate change, pollution, and other human activity.
 Parrotfish eat macroalgae, which, if left unchecked, smother coral and ultimately kill a reef.